ctreffs/SwiftSimctl/README.md

 ### ⌨ Available Commands

+The following commands will be available in code in your (test) targets:

 - Send push notifications with custom payload
 - Grant or revoke privacy permissions
 - Rename device
 - Terminate app by bundle id
+- Set the device UI appearance to light or dark mode

 ## ❔ Why would you (not) use this